 The law library is for serious research and study.
 Please refrain from loud conversation and other inappropriate behavior.
-Food, drink and tobacco are prohibited.
 Non-law students may not use the library as a study hall.
 Patrons violating library policies may be ejected.

 Borrowing Privileges

 Law students and other members of the Notre Dame or South Bend communities may, with proper identification, borrow library materials for a specified time period (see table on the following page).
 To determine if an item circulates, check with a Circulation Desk attendant.
 All items checked out are subject to recall if needed by another patron.